These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing that tinnitus began during service or immediately after a specific in-service event

-Why: The nexus between in-service noise exposure and current tinnitus is critical for service connection.
+The nexus between in-service noise exposure and current tinnitus is critical for service connection.
 If you do not clearly describe when and where tinnitus started, the examiner may not have enough information to provide an adequate nexus opinion.

-Do this instead: Provide a clear timeline: 'I first noticed ringing in my ears during [specific training/deployment/event] and it has persisted since then.'
+Instead: Provide a clear timeline: 'I first noticed ringing in my ears during [specific training/deployment/event] and it has persisted since then.'
 If it worsened gradually, describe the progression.

 Impact: Service connection determination - foundational to any rating